-(3) For transmitters operating in the 5.725-5.825 GHz band: all emissions within the frequency range from the band edge to 10 MHz above or below the band edge must be attenuated by a factor of at least 40 dB; for frequencies 10 MHz or greater above or below the band edge by a factor of at least 50 dB.
+(3) For transmitters operating in the 5.725-5.825 GHz band: all emissions within the frequency range from the band edge to 10 MHz above or below the band edge shall not exceed an EIRP of -17 dBm/MHz; for frequencies 10 MHz or greater above or below the band edge, emissions shall not exceed an EIRP of -27 dBm/MHz.

-(4) The above emission measurements shall be performed using a minimum resolution bandwidth of 1 MHz.
+(4) The emission measurements shall be performed using a minimum resolution bandwidth of 1 MHz.
 A lower resolution bandwidth may be employed near the band edge, when necessary, provided the measured energy is integrated to show the total power over 1 MHz.
-Regardless of the attenuation levels shown above, emissions outside the frequency range of operation do not need to be attenuated below the general radiated emission limits in §15.209.

-(5) Unwanted emissions must comply with the general field strength limits set forth in §15.209.
+(5) Unwanted emissions below 1 GHz must comply with the general field strength limits set forth in §15.209.
 Further, any U-NII devices using an AC power line are required to comply also with the conducted limits set forth in §15.207.

-(6) The provisions of §15.205 of this part apply to intentional radiators operating under this section.
+(6) The provisions of §15.205 apply to intentional radiators operating under this section.